-What to do about the building
+What to Do About the Building

 A recent article in The Atlantic proclaimed ”an epidemic of empty churches.”
 And the very same week the Washington Post asked, ”Does a religious community need its own building to flourish?”
 Both authors pointed to the reality that buildings are often a problem, and finding the right solution will require congregations and their leaders to…